 How are natural products regulated?

 The U.S. Department of Agriculture sets standards for use of the term “natural” for meat and poultry.
 The agency also regulates use of the term “organic” under the Organic Foods Production Act.
-While the Food and Drug Administration does not have a formal definition for the term natural, the agency has not objected to its use on food labels provided they are truthful and not misleading.
+The U.S. Food and Drug Administration does not have a formal definition for the term “natural.”
+However, a flood of class action lawsuits regarding use of the term has created significant uncertainty and costs for the food industry, underscoring the need for clarity from regulators.

 Natural Facts